zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

     }
 ```

-## Implementing a ParameterProvider

-To define a Parameter Provider the 'ParameterProvider' attribute is applied in PDL to the Part within the blade that is the target in the BladeAction that previously had a 'ParameterCollector' property defined.
-Continuing with the scenario presented in the Parameter Collector section above defining the ParameterCollector would be done as so:
+To define a parameter provider, locate the target blade in the `BladeAction` that previously contained a `ParameterCollector` property.
+Apply the `ParameterProvider` attribute to the `Part`, as in the following example.

 ```xml
 <Blade Name="ParameterProviderFormBlade" ViewModel="{...}">